Sunlitspace542/freedoom4dos/readme.md

 # Compiling
-TODO (i am not good at explanations) notes in the meantime:
+TODO (i am not good at explanations)
+Notes in the meantime:
 A successful compilation should output ``NEWDOOM.EXE`` (includes DOS extender) and ``STRPDOOM.EXE`` (does not include DOS extender).
 Watcom C/C++ 9.5b and Borland Turbo Assembler (``TASM.EXE``) 3.1 are requirements.
-the DMX sound library is also needed [APODMX](https://bitbucket.org/gamesrc-ver-recreation/apodmx/src/master/) is an option if you do not want to use or cannot obtain the DMX libraries. read ``notes_restoration.md`` for an explanation on how to compile. (does not explain installing the compiler and assembler)
+The DMX sound library is also needed.
+[APODMX](https://bitbucket.org/gamesrc-ver-recreation/apodmx/src/master/) is an option if you do not want to use or cannot obtain the DMX libraries.
+Read ``notes_restoration.md`` for an explanation on how to compile. (does not explain installing the compiler and assembler)